Sales enablement was supposed to make selling easier.

 The old guard: LMSs and CMSs

-Traditional sales enablement software used to be about two things: sales training and content management.
+Traditional sales enablement technology used to be about two things: sales training and content management.

 Highspot, Seismic, and Showpad—the three most popular legacy platforms—are part LMS and part CMS.